flimflam-austin/hugo-cms-test/content/quick_reads/20200829-march-on-washington/index.md

       One of the most well-known lines wasn’t in his written remarks.
     _key: 33905b8f5aa8
   - order: 1
+    useCheckmark: false
-    body: "## Backstory\n\n* **March on Washington for Jobs and Freedom**: Full name reflects the initial goal of promoting economic equality along with racial equality.\n* Goal: Place pressure on the Kennedy admin. to develop legislation later known as the **1964 Civil Rights Act.\_**\n* Much debate occurred about who would talk, when, and for how long. **Dr. Martin Luther King Jr. spoke last.**"
+    body: "## Backstory\n\n* **March on Washington for Jobs and Freedom**: Full name reflects the initial goal of promoting economic equality along with racial equality.\n* Goal: Place pressure on the Kennedy admin. to develop legislation later known as the**1964 Civil Rights Act.\_**\n* Much debate occurred about who would talk, when, and for how long.**Dr. Martin Luther King Jr. spoke last.**"
     _key: c9bdaf6ed1c8
   - order: 2
+    useCheckmark: false
     body: >-
       > “I still have a dream.
 It is a dream deeply rooted in the American dream.
 I have a dream that one day this nation will rise up and live out